ZaraTaza/NHS-RTT/README.md

 **Overview**

 An analysis of NHS Referral to Treatment (RTT) waiting-time data, exploring trends in waiting lists and the distribution of patients waiting for treatment.
-Using Python and Power BI, this project examines changes in NHS waiting times across Integrated Care Boards (ICBs) and regions, answering the ultimate question: since Labour came into government in 2024, has the government made progress towards its promise to reducing NHS waiting times?
+Using Python and Power BI, this project examines changes in NHS waiting times across Integrated Care Boards (ICBs) and regions, answering the ultimate question: since Labour came into government in 2024, has the government made progress towards its promise to reduce NHS waiting times?

 **Methodology**